emersonds/necromancy-dotfiles/README.md

 | `IosevkaTermSlab Nerd Font` | System Font  | [IosevkaTermSlab Nerd Font](https://github.com/ryanoasis/nerd-fonts/tree/master/patched-fonts/IosevkaTermSlab) |

 ## Roadmap
-- [ ] Add widgets using ewww or ags/astal.
+- [ ] Add widgets using eww.
-- [ ] Create unified theme instead of hardcoding values.
-- [ ] Theme walker to match other applications.
+- [x] Theme walker to match other applications.
+(WIP, not a fan of the colors currently)
 - [ ] Display currently playing song in waybar with Mopidy and mpd.
 - [ ] Update cursor theme and app icons.
 - [ ] Create a bash script to automate updating local configs with git configs.